 (see legal reference #2)

 If You Need To Withdraw Your Child

 If your child is already attending a Vermont public school you will need to officially withdraw them before beginning to homeschool.
 First send in your written enrollment notice to the Commissioner of Education.
-Then contact your child’s school and ask if they have a specific form for your to fill out.
+Then contact your child’s school and ask if they have a withdrawal form for your to fill out.
 Otherwise fill out and send in this withdrawal letter.

 The Vermont Homeschool Law does not require you to meet any specific qualifications in order to homeschool.